hhsadiq/punch-interview/README.md

    </ul>
 ```

-Open these two files to find where you will be writing your code.
+Open these two files to find where you will be writing most of your code.

 ./server/titles/callbacks/titles.service.js

 ./server/titles/promises/titles.service.js

-### Solution

-Upload your solution to your github account.
-And send its link back to us.

 ### Important note